Governance & Membership

 See Rules Creating and Controlling the Oklahoma Bar Assoc.
 Art.
 II §3 and Rules Governing Disciplinary Proceedings for information regarding resignation pending discipline.

 How do I resign my membership?
 To ensure authenticity, send a written resignation request by mail or facsimile to the OBA Executive Director.
-After approval of resignation is received from the General Counsel, a letter acknowledging your resignation will be mailed to you and to the Clerk of the Supreme Court.
+After approval of resignation is received from the General Counsel, a letter acknowledging your resignation will be mailed to you and the clerk of the Supreme Court.

 What if I change my mind and want to return as a member?
 You can be reinstated by following the procedure as set out in Rule 11 of the Rules Governing Disciplinary Proceedings.
 (Although Rule 11 references suspended members and disciplinary matters, the procedure for reinstatement to active membership is the same.)